ThaDaVos/dainty-wsltty/readme.md

 # Dainty for WSLtty/Mintty

-Dainty is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
-It is designed to maximize readability and reduce eye strain.
+Dainty is a color theme generator with support for Visual Studio Code.
+Dainty Light and Dainty Dark are the default presets.
+They’re balanced and refined color themes, using carefully selected colors within the CIELAB color space.

 ## Setup